The Camel Trail

 Refreshments are available at: Padstow, The old Quarry (between Padstow and Wadebridge) Wadebridge, Nanstallon, Bodmin and Wendfordbridge.

 Bird Hide: There is an accessible bird hide alongside the trail near Wadebridge at SW997 717.

 Camel Trail Management

-Managed by Cornwall Council and The Camel Trail Partnership, the Camel Trail is carefully maintained and promoted in order to accommodate the 400,000 users each year.
+Managed by Cornwall Council and The Camel Trail Partnership, the Camel Trail is carefully maintained to accommodate a number of users each year.
 Running through both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC) the Camel Trail is run with conservation and the environment as a major consideration.

-In 2011 The Friends Of The Camel Trail was formed to help to preserve the trail and its environs for all and to promote its wildlife, heritage & history.
+In 2011 The Friends Of The Camel Trail was formed to help to preserve the trail and promote its wildlife, heritage and history.
 These aims are upheld by the Friends who organise a number of well-attended walks, talks and litter picks.
 For details of future events or if you would like to become a member please visit the Friends of the Camel Trail website.